enclave-networks/docs/docs/handbook/install/windows.md

-# Install Enclave on Windows
+# Install Guides — Windows

-> This guide applies to Windows 7, 8 and 10 and Windows Server 2012, 2016 and 2019.
+> This guide applies to Windows 7, 8 and 10 and Windows Server 2012, 2016 and 2019 with packages are available for x64.

-Enclave works with Windows 7 or Windows Server 2012 and higher.
+## Installation

 1. Download the latest Windows installer from the [Downloads](https://portal.enclave.io/download) section of your account [Portal](https://portal.enclave.io/).
 2. Run the installer.
 Administrator privileges are required, but the installer will prompt for privilege elevation if necessary.